qubiit/pdpg/readme.md

 | Push | 40x - 60x |

 \* We have used a 1 million row dataset with 15 columns of various data types, including date and datetime.

+\** Pandas default IO is based on SQLAlchemy ORM for SQL workload.

 For more information, please visit [speed_test.ipynb](speed_test.ipynb).